Liver and Hepatitis Program

 - Clinical trials of novel antiviral therapies for hepatitis C and hepatitis B

-- Clinical trials of therapies for fatty liver
+- Clinical trials of therapies for steatotic liver

 - Clinical trials of therapies for primary sclerosing cholangitis

 - Liver transplantation

 - Medical management of and treatment for cirrhosis

 - Transjugular Intrahepatic Portosystemic Shunts (TIPS), treatment for complications of severe liver disease

 - Hepatic resection, removal of part of the liver in patients with tumors